 The benefits of joining such a community are countless.
-From my few years of experience in such groups, I have learned a lot about a variety of topics, be it things related to developer employment, self-learning, staying up-to-date with latest tech, hypes and trends etc. Also, the people you get to know are fascinating and each come to this field with their own special experiences, perspective and knowledge, which everyone can benefit from.
+From my few years of experience in such groups, I have learned a lot about a variety of topics, be it things related to developer employment, self-learning, staying up-to-date with the latest tech, hypes, and trends, etc. Also, the people you get to know are fascinating and each come to this field with their own special experiences, perspective, and knowledge, which everyone can benefit from.

 This is also the place where you can shine in a variety of ways.
 Being a part of a community also means opening yourself up to new opportunities.
 This can include job offers, the opportunity to contribute to open source projects, arranging meetups or study groups, etc. The sky’s the limit!

 Have you always wanted to experiment with the Internet of Things and haven’t had the time or patience?
 Now may be the best time to do so.

 Being a developer enables you to express yourself and experiment with a variety of technologies unavailable to people in other fields.
 You have the ability to build software that can affect other developers (Rookout, hint hint) and other people in general.
 It doesn’t even have to be for other people – it can just be for yourself or your family.